ZoneMinder/zmeventnotification/docs/guides/hooks_faq.rst

 Local vs. Remote server for Machine Learning
 ---------------------------------------------
-As of version 5.0.0, you can now configure an API gateway for remote machine learning by installing `my mlapi server <https://github.com/baudneo/mlapi>`__ on a remote server.
+As of version 5.0.0, you can now configure an API gateway for remote machine learning by installing `my mlapi server <https://github.com/zoneminder/mlapi>`__ on a remote server.
-Once setup, simply point your ``ml_gateway`` inside ``objectconfig.yml`` to the IP/port of your gateway and make sure ``ml_user`` and ``ml_password`` are the user/password you set up on the API gateway.
-That's all.
+Once setup, simply point your ``ml_routes`` ``gateway`` inside ``objectconfig.yml`` to the IP/port of your gateway.

 The advantage of this is that you don't need to install any ML libraries within zoneminder if you are running mlapi on a different server.
 Further, mlapi loads the model only once so it is much faster.
 In older versions this was kludgy because you still had to install ML libraries locally in ZM, but no longer.
-Infact, I've completely switched to mlapi now for my own use.
-Note that when you use remote detection, you will still need opencv in the host machine (opencv is used for other functions)
+In fact, I've completely switched to mlapi now for my own use.
+Note that when you use remote detection, you will still need opencv installed on the host machine (opencv is used for other functions like manipulating and sending images)